 5. Sit in a chair

-Collaborative research between Harvard and Columbia Universities has shown that when you are standing, it is easier for you to get involved in work and control the situation.
+Collaborative research between Harvard and Columbia Universities has shown that when you are standing or moving, it is easier for you to get motivated.
+Just a little bit of exercise will improve blood circulation and increase metabolism, which boots energy and improves focus.

-Expert tip: Walk around the room or stand at your desk for the first 10 minutes of the start of your day, studying tasks and planning your day.
+Expert tip: Walk around the room, get on the treadmill, or stand at your desk for the first 10 minutes of the start of your morning, studying tasks and planning your day.
+Here’s another good reason exercise should be part of your productivity routine: it helps reduce anxiety and depression, both of which hamper workflow.

 6. Keep the curtains drawn